pstjvn/ts-clean-code-hapi/README.md

 npm i
 npm start
 ```
+Then open the url seen in the console in your browser

 ## Stackblitz support
 You can connect the stackblitz node demo instance to this repo, it will overwrite the files and then in the terminal run